Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

 ## Flux CNN Model Explained

-Here's the next block of code from the model zoo that we're mostly interested with: -
+Here's the next block of code from the model zoo that we're mostly interested in: -

 ```julia